VMA-131

 Marine Attack Squadron 131 (VMA-131) was an A-4 Skyhawk attack squadron in the United States Marine Corps.
-The squadron, also known as the “Diamondbacks”, were part of the Marine Forces Reserve and were based at Naval Air Station New York, Brooklyn, New York from 1960 through 1970 and NASJRB Willow Grove from 1971 until their deactivation in 1998.
+The squadron, also known as the "Diamondbacks", were part of the Marine Forces Reserve and were based at Naval Air Station New York, Brooklyn, New York from 1960 through 1970 and NASJRB Willow Grove from 1971 until their deactivation in 1998.

 History

 Early years

 The squadron was formed as the 1st Air Squadron in Santo Domingo, Dominican Republic in March 1919.
-They were redesignated VO-4M on May 29, 1922 and returned to Marine Corps Base Quantico in 1924.
-The squadron was again redesignated as VO-7M on July 1, 1927.
-Ten years later on July 1, 1937 the squadron again changed names, this time to Marine Scouting Squadron 1 (VMS-1).
+They were redesignated VO-4M on 29 May 1922 and returned to Marine Corps Base Quantico in 1924.
+The squadron was again redesignated as VO-7M on 1 July 1927.
+Ten years later on 1 July 1937 the squadron again changed names, this time to Marine Scouting Squadron 1 (VMS-1).
 Exactly four years later saw a fifth name change to Marine Scout-Bomber Squadron 131 (VMSB-131).

 World War II

 Following the attack on Pearl Harbor the squadron was ordered to San Diego, California.
-After months of training, the squadron left San Francisco on September 6, 1942 on board the USS Mount Vernon heading for Marine Corps Air Station Ewa, Hawaii.
+After months of training, the squadron left San Francisco on September 6, 1942, on board the USS Mount Vernon heading for Marine Corps Air Station Ewa, Hawaii.
+On September 24, the squadron began transferring its SBD Dauntless Divebombers in exchange for Grumman TBF Avengers.
 In November 1942, the squadron was reorganized as the first Marine torpedo bombing squadron and sent to Henderson Field and Espiritu Santo to become part of the Cactus Air Force during the Battle of Guadalcanal.

 During the fighting crews and pilots rotated between these two bases.
-The squadron was relieved on February 18, 1943 but rejoined the fighting in April 1943.
+The squadron was relieved on 18 February 1943 but rejoined the fighting in April 1943.
 During its time on Guadalcanal, VMSB-131 scored 14 sure hits and 6 probables with its torpedoes against Japanese shipping.
 They also scored 6 direct hits against ships with bombs.
 All this came at a cost of 8 pilots and 17 radiomen and gunners killed in action.
 For their efforts six pilots were awarded the Distinguished Flying Cross for heroism.
 The squadron finally left the combat zone and returned to Marine Corps Air Station El Toro in June 1943 and were redesignated Marine Torpedo Bombing Squadron 131 VMTB-131.